EvanDaley/EvanDaley/README.md

 I love building digital experiences, working with big data, and solving complex challenges.
-My strongest proficiencies right now are React, Rails, Vue, AWS, docker, and anything sql - but I've worked with quite a few professionally.
+My strongest proficiencies right now are React, Rails, Vue, AWS, docker, and anything sql - but I've worked with quite a few other stacks professionally.
 My main focus these days is fullstack software development, primarly for Saas-driven businesses.